vbetsch/mastermind/docs/instructions-for-use.md

 ## User Interface

 You will see menus displayed.
 For each menu, you have a table of each option with a column on the left representing its number, and a column on the right representing its name.
-To select an option, type its number, then press Enter.
+To select an option, type its number, then press _Enter_.

 ## How to play